How Do I Find A Mentor?

 What the heck is going on there?

-NOTE: This is a raw brain-dump that I’ll revisit & refine later (thanks for being patient!
+NOTE: This is a working draft of a raw brain-dump that I’ll revisit & refine later (thanks for being patient!
 I’d rather get the ideas out sooner than procrastinate on getting them perfect on the first try)

 It’s fascinating how much we obsess over getting perspective from others (e.g. I’m going to find someone whose perpsective I uniquely value) when most of the perspective has more to do with US than anyone else.
 There might be the perfect monk for you in a small corner of the earth somewhere, but you’re making an extreme trade-off between what you percieve to be correct versus what’s actionable enough to help your context today.
 Sometimes you don’t have months & years to invest.